npelikan/posit-snowflake-yyz/r-modeling/README.md

 In this example, we use the `tidymodels` and `orbital` packages to train a machine learning model on Lending Club data and then run the inference *directly in Snowflake*.
 This is a game-changer for fast, efficient inference without the hassle of managing dependencies.
 The process generates raw SQL queries that Snowflake executes, showcasing Snowflake's compute power.

 ### What is `orbital`?

 [`orbital`](https://orbital.tidymodels.org/index.html) is a powerful package that transforms `tidymodels` `workflows`—including preprocessing and feature engineering—into SQL-compatible objects that can be executed directly against databases.
 Essentially, it converts a `workflow` into [quosures](https://rlang.r-lib.org/reference/topic-quosure.html), which are then translated into SQL via `dbplyr`.
 This means that once a `workflow` is converted into an `orbital` object, it can be run using Snowflake’s compute, leveraging its infrastructure for both preprocessing and inference.

 ### Why Should You Care About Dependencies?

-Managing dependencies can be one of the most painful aspects of running remote code.A prime example is the cumbersome process of managing third-party packages when using Snowflake's [Snowpark Python UDFs](https://docs.snowflake.com/en/developer-guide/snowpark/python/creating-udfs#using-third-party-packages-from-anaconda-in-a-udf), which relies on a limited conda channel.
+Managing dependencies can be one of the most painful aspects of running remote code.
+A prime example is the cumbersome process of managing third-party packages when using [Snowpark Python UDFs](https://docs.snowflake.com/en/developer-guide/snowpark/python/creating-udfs#using-third-party-packages-from-anaconda-in-a-udf), which relies on a limited conda channel.
 If the required package isn't available, you're out of luck.
+And there's no way to manage R dependencies in Snowflake!

 By translating models and preprocessing steps into SQL, `orbital` bypasses these challenges entirely.
 This allows seamless execution of models in Snowflake, eliminating the need for dependency management!

 ### Performance: How Fast Is It?